otrofimo/homework_node/readme.md

 ## Testing

 We've created a failing `npm test` command for you.
-You can add additional tests if you'd like and even bring in a tool other than [`tape`](https://github.com/substack/tape) as long as these initial tests remain and `npm test` sets correct exit codes.
+You can add additional tests if you'd like and even bring in a tool other than [`tape`](https://github.com/substack/tape) as long as these initial tests remain unchanged and `npm test` sets correct exit codes.

 Passing tests don't guarantee that your solution is perfect but a failing test definitely indicates a problem.